Revisiting the Vesting Schedule

 1) Employee incentives should be tied to those of the company

 2) Employees have the right to access the equity--and its underlying value--they are rewarded

 A few interesting opinions on the subject:

-.
+- Sam Altman of Y Combinator offers up some interesting ideas to this in his blog on Employee Equity.
 Among them are forward dating grants to obtain lower strike prices and weighting grants to vest more the longer you stay.